Lysekil: 2017 port project proposal

 In late November 2017, pro-Beijing businessman and Chinese People's Political Consultative Conference (CPPCC) member Gao Jingde, on behalf of a consortium led by Hong Kong-listed Sunbase International (Holdings) Ltd of which he is chairman, proposed building Scandinavia's largest port at Lysekil.

 Transport

 In 1910, Lysekil was connected with the rest of the Swedish railway network through the Lysekil Line, a branch railway of the Bohus Line.
 Passenger transport in the line, ceased in 1983, while some freight use remained.
 Maintenance in the line continued until 2016 with only a few trains running during summer.
 On 9 December 2018, all maintenance and traffic on the line will cease as the switch in Smedberg is disconnected.

 The public transportation bus network in Lysekil is operated by Västtrafik.
-The network also includes a ferry, M/S Carl Wilhelmson (line 847), between Lysekil and Fiskebäckskil on the other side of Gullmarn fjord.
-Another ferry service across the fjord from Lysekil, is the car ferry operated by Trafikverket Färjerederiet.
+The network also includes a ferry, Elise (line 847), between Lysekil and Fiskebäckskil on the other side of Gullmarn fjord.
+Elise was preceded by M/S Carl Wilhelmsson, locally known as Calle Wille Another ferry service across the fjord from Lysekil, is the car ferry operated by Trafikverket Färjerederiet.